 The traditional hands-and-knees or cross crawl is full of benefits.
-Not only is it your baby’s first official means of mobility and independence it is an important part of your baby’s physical, cognitive and social-emotional development!
-If you’d like to learn some of the many benefits, continue reading:
+Not only is it your baby’s first official means of mobility and independence, it is also an important part of your baby’s physical, cognitive and social-emotional development!
+If you’d like to learn some of the many benefits, continue reading.

 So, is it good or bad to give your baby a pacifier?
-The use of the pacifier has several advantages and disadvantages, which we are going to discuss next so you can keep them in mind when deciding whether or not to use it.
+The use of the pacifier has several advantages and disadvantages, which we are going to discuss next.
+Keep them in mind when deciding whether or not to use it.

-- It may relax your baby, reduce anxiety and help him or her calm down.
+It may relax your baby, reduce anxiety, and help him calm down.

-- Its use can make any complicated situation such as air travel, blood tests, vaccines or injections much easier to take on.
+Its use can make any complicated situation such as air travel, blood tests, vaccines, or medical procedures much easier to bare.

-Your baby will reach countless milestones during his first year.
-The most noticeable and exciting will be gross motor skills like turning, sitting, crawling, standing and maybe even those first steps!
-But don’t look past your little one’s fine motor skill development, or his hand and finger skills –they’re quite significant as well.
+Your baby will reach countless milestones during her first year.
+The most noticeable and exciting ones will be the gross motor skills like turning, sitting, crawling, standing, and maybe even those first steps!
+But don’t look past your little one’s fine motor skill development, or her hand and finger skills –they’re quite significant as well.

 Fine motor skills require the use of small muscles in the fingers and hands.
 They refer to the ability to make precise movements with the hands like buttoning up a shirt, picking up a cereal flake off the floor, or writing.
-The development of these might be harder to notice if you’re not focused on them – but they are just as exciting as gross motor skills because they lead to exploration, independence and learning.
+The development of these might be harder to notice if you’re not focusing on them, but they are just as exciting as gross motor skills because they lead to exploration, independence, and learning.

-When your baby was born, you probably noticed his hands were clenched tight most of the time.
-If you placed something like your finger in one of them, he held on tight because of the grasping reflex.
-After a few weeks, and getting used to being outside the womb, you’ll see your baby open and close his hands.
-Try placing a small object in one of them and he’ll probably hold on to it, maybe even give it a shake by three months.
+When your baby was born, you probably noticed her hands were clenched tight most of the time.
+If you placed something like your finger in one of them, she held on tight because of the grasping reflex.
+After a few weeks, and getting used to being outside the womb, you’ll see your baby open and close her hands.
+Try placing a small object in one of them and she’ll probably hold on to it, maybe even give it a shake by three months.
 Continue reading →

 Researchers have now discovered a play-based educational program that is capable of helping babies learn a second language in just one hour per day!